 When a Li-Po is discharged below 3V per cell, it will not hold a charge.
 The ESC protects the flight battery from over-discharge using Low Voltage Cutoff.
-Before the battery charge decreases too much, LVC removes power from motor in two ways: (1) Reduces power - ESC reduces motor power (recommended), (2) Hard cutoff - ESC instantly cuts motor power when the pre-set Low Voltage Protection Threshold value is reached.
-These settings can be changed using the ESC programing guide (available on-line).
+Before the battery charge decreases too much, LVC removes power supply from motor in two ways as presetting: Reduce power: ESC reduces motor power when pre-set (recommended).
+Hard cutoff: ESC instantly cuts motor power when the pre-set Low Voltage Protection Threshold value is reached.